helgoboss/helgobox/doc/user-guide.md

   to touch some (learnable) REAPER parameter.
 As soon as you touch one that is mapped, it will open its mapping panel.
 - **ReaLearn: Learn single mapping (reassigning source):** Asks you to touch a control element and target and adds a new mapping in the first ReaLearn instance that it encounters.
 It prefers instances in the current project over monitoring FX.
-It automatically chooses the instance with the correct MIDI input.
+It automatically chooses the instance with the correct MIDI/OSC input.
 If there's an instance which already has that source assigned, it will be reassigned to the new target that you touched.
 - **ReaLearn: Learn single mapping (reassigning source) and open it:** Like *Learn single mapping* but additionally opens the mapping panel after having learned the mapping.
 This is great for subsequent fine tuning.
 - **ReaLearn: Learn source for last touched target (reassigning target):** This behaves similar to REAPER's built-in